HOME

 The intro doesn't reveal much.
 Two young people in Bavarian garbs ask an old woman to tell them the story of "the balance".
 A man is trapped in some sort of force field and gets free.
 A young woman in a futuristic world has vivid dreams in her bed.
 Not very revealing, right?
 Funny thing is, the meaning of the old-woman-and-kids scene will still be unclear after you've completed the game.
 But onwards with the story: We're playing the sleeping young woman who right after the intro finds herself trapped in a dream.
 A dream of a bizarre, menacing landscape, with herself standing on top of a cliff way high above an abyss.
 One easy puzzle later we will have talked to a dying tree and a female dragon who addressed us as "daughter".
 Luckily we wake up before we can put up the question whether we've accidentally thrown drugs before starting the game.

-The story that slowly begins to unfold now is one of the greatest in adventure history.
+The story that slowly begins to unfold now is - in my opinion, that is - one of the greatest in adventure history.
 You slowly get to expore the game world, or one half of it, a well designed sci-fi metropolis shaped after East Village, New York, and various cities on the northern US Pacific coast.
 You also get to know a handful of interesting characters that you'll re-meet for a long portion of the game.
 April herself is an art student with a rough past and a lot of self-doubts.
 We follow her through parts of her daily routine when she experiences... "incidents", short visions that let her doubt her sanity until she learns that they weren't visions at all, that she has an ability she didn't have the slightest clue about, and that there's a whole other world waiting for her where she has to fulfill a task that's sheerly insoluble.
 Quite a lot to take in, eh?
 Well, it's not called "The Longest Journey" for nothing.
 TODO: Bewerten

 The Graphics